 Late payments can damage your credit score more than opening or closing a credit account.
 Missing a payment or defaulting on an account are likely to raise a red flag because credit scoring models try to predict the likelihood that you’ll repay debt.
 If the late payment is the first negative activity to be introduced to your report, your score could take a large hit because it’s the first piece of evidence that you might be a risk.

 As a result, VantageScore Solutions reports it commonly takes more than a year for your VantageScore credit score to rebound from a missed payment or default, though the effects on your own score will depend on your individual credit profile and specific factors like which type of loan you missed a payment on.
 You should also be aware that late payments generally remain listed on your report for seven years.
 However, the more quickly you can bring your account back to current status and the more on-time payments you make following the missed payment, the more quickly your score will likely recover.

-Bankruptcy is a serious matter and treated as such when factored into your score.
-It could take your VantageScore credit score seven to ten years to recover, which is also how long the bankruptcy record information may be kept on your credit report.
+Declaring bankruptcy is a serious matter and treated as such when factored into your score.
+It could take your VantageScore credit score seven to 10 years to recover, which is also how long the bankruptcy record information may be kept on your credit report.
 While you wait for your bankruptcy to be removed from your credit report, make sure to practice good financial habits with your money.
 After several years, you may want to try applying for a secured credit card to carefully begin rebuilding your credit.